 Custodial care (also known as long-term care) most commonly describes the setting of a nursing home.
 This means that the client does not require a “skilled” service, but instead needs assistance with activities in their daily life, such as dressing, bathing, feeding, etc. These clients are generally not expected to return home, but could transition to another supportive setting in the community, such as PACE RI.
 Within custodial care, concierge and handyman services may also be available depending on the individual providers.

 Assisted living is a healthcare residence where a senior adult can receive assistance with activities of daily living, which likely includes bathing, dressing, toileting, escorting, laundry, and taking medications, if required.
 Such assistance is not always necessary in this type of care, and depends on the individual’s needs.
 Most assisted living communities also offer memory care for residents in the early stages of dementia.
 Staff and at least one medical professional are typically on-call 24 hours a day, however intensive hands-on care or nursing care is not offered in this type setting.
 Details and policies vary per provider, and often include additional health services such as in-house rehabilitation.

 Hospice is a type of healthcare that is dedicated to patients who are terminally ill and have a limited life expectancy.
-This type of care is provided in a home-like setting (or in a patient’s home with a visiting nurse), focuses on maintaining the patient’s quality of life, while ensuring they remain as comfortable as possible, and provides palliative care as well as emotional support.
+This type of care is provided in a home-like setting, focuses on maintaining the patient’s quality of life, while ensuring they remain as comfortable as possible, and provides palliative care as well as emotional support.
 Family members are welcomed to participate in the structure of care that best supports the needs and wishes of their loved ones, and grief support is always provided.

 The role of palliative care is to: